mattpuchlerz/rjab/README.markdown

       :to      => 'Jane Doe',
     )

 More commonly, you will instantiate an instance of `Jabbify::Comet` with a few customized attributes.
-Keep in mind that there a few [default attributes][rjab_default_attributes] set for you.
+Keep in mind that there a few **default attributes** set for you; they are denoted below.
 Then you can just call `#deliver` whenever you're ready, passing in a couple more attributes which will *only be used during the delivery*:

     custom_attributes = {
       :api_key => 'YourApiKeyGoesHere',